 Pressing and holding the Trusted Platform Module (TPM) button activates TPM maintenance mode.

 Note: The TPM button is not currently supported.
-This feature will be implemented later.
+This feature will be implemented at a later time.
 After implementation, support will depend on the selected configuration.

 6.1.4 Ethernet Ports (Eth1, Eth2, Eth3, Eth4, Eth5)